DRomelli/website/content/authors/romellid/_index.md

   url: https://www.tcd.ie/Economics/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm interested in central banking, central bank independence, monetary economics and international macro-finance.
+bio: I'm interested in central banking, central bank independence, monetary economics, and international macro-finance.

 # Interests to show in About widget
 interests:
 - Central Banking
 - Central Bank Independence
-- - Monetary Economics
+- Monetary Economics
 - International Macro-Finance

 # Education to show in About widget